kingsonchan/TaobaoTryDataAnalyzer/README.md

-TaobaoTryData
+TaobaoTryDataAnalyzer
 =============

-Get the Taobao's Try data
+Get the Taobao-Try's data